liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

 I would not talk about the difference between REST and RESTful [Martin Fowler Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html).

 The title of this series is just because I've found a lot of great ideas from the  [William Durand: rest-apis-with-symfony2-the-right-way](http://williamdurand.fr/2012/08/02/rest-apis-with-symfony2-the-right-way/) blog written in 2012, so this is a revisited version, talking more about form, and services.

+## Motivation

+Writing Leaphly [symfony cart rest](http://leaphly.org) we had few problems finding a tutorial or a blog post that could show us how to properly use the rest with symfony2 with forms and doctrine.

 ## GOAL